Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 You hook your pinky into Thatchers and he grins wildly at you

-**THATCHER**: Do you swear to give me prayer, and spread my name across the mortal plane?
+**THATCHER**: "Do you swear to give me prayer, and spread my name across the mortal plane?"

+**PLAYER ACTION:**
 > Player accepts?

 Thatcher's smile widens further still, and a warm light appears where his pinky meets yours - which grows brighter and brighter, the heat of it teetering on uncomfortable before he releases you.
 Once you pull away you see a golden scar wrapped around your finger like a ring.

-**THATCHER:** I give you time to get you plans in line, just let me know when you want to go!
+**THATCHER:** "I give you time to get you plans in line, just let me know when you want to go!"

 **PLAYER ACTION:**
 > Give players chance to plan their next move - show map?

 Thatcher then turns to the back wall of the cell and presses his fingers into the grimy stone.
 After a second, the bricks begin to shift and warp, parting before him to reveal a dark alley with a light at the end.
 A cat wanders out of the alley and weaves through his ankles.

-**Thatcher:** Go now friends - I look forward to seeing how this ends!
+**Thatcher:** "Go now friends - I look forward to seeing how this ends!"

 And with a wave, Thatcher fades back into the darkness.